Electric car: Total cost of ownership

+Battery replacement

+The risk of requiring an out-of-warranty battery replacement represents the greatest source of long-term financial uncertainty for many prospective EV retail owners.
+Costs for replacement battery packs outside of warranty typically range from $5,000 to $16,000, varying based on the size of the pack and the manufacturer.
+In extremely rare instances involving large, high-capacity trucks, replacement quotes have been reported to approach $47,000 for the Long Range Ford F-150 Lightning.
+This low-probability, high-consequence risk creates a substantial psychological barrier for consumers considering the purchase of a used electric vehicle.

+Despite consumer anxieties, actual battery replacement events are statistically rare, and modern EV batteries are demonstrating significantly greater durability than initially anticipated.
+Studies have confirmed that EV batteries can outlast the vehicle's lifetime with minimal degradation.
+To mitigate early-life risks, the industry standard warranty covers batteries for at least 8 years or 100,000 miles, guaranteeing minimum capacity retention, often at 70%.

+The financial risk associated with future replacement is collapsing due to advancements in battery manufacturing and economics.
+Global average pack prices are trending downwards, driven by technological improvements, such as the commercialization of lithium-iron phosphate (LFP) cells, which were observed as low as $56/kWh in early 2024.
+Industry reports project that global market oversupply will persist through 2028, accelerating price reductions.

 Environmental aspects

 Electric cars have several benefits when replacing ICE cars, including a significant reduction of local air pollution, as they do not emit exhaust pollutants such as volatile organic compounds, hydrocarbons, carbon monoxide, ozone, lead, and various oxides of nitrogen.
 Similar to ICE vehicles, electric cars emit particulates from tyre and brake wear which may damage health, although regenerative braking in electric cars means less brake dust.
 More research is needed on non-exhaust particulates.
 The sourcing of fossil fuels (oil well to gasoline tank) causes further damage as well as use of resources during the extraction and refinement processes.

 Depending on the production process and the source of the electricity to charge the vehicle, emissions may be partly shifted from cities to the plants that generate electricity and produce the car as well as to the transportation of material.
 The amount of carbon dioxide emitted depends on the emissions of the electricity source and the efficiency of the vehicle.
 For electricity from the grid, the life-cycle emissions vary depending on the proportion of coal-fired power, but are always less than ICE cars.

-The cost of installing charging infrastructure has been estimated to be repaid by health cost savings in less than three years.
-According to a 2020 study, balancing lithium supply and demand for the rest of the century will require good recycling systems, vehicle-to-grid integration, and lower lithium intensity of transportation.

 Some activists and journalists have raised concerns over the perceived lack of impact of electric cars in solving the climate change crisis compared to other, less popularized methods.
 These concerns have largely centered around the existence of less carbon-intensive and more efficient forms of transportation such as active mobility, mass transit and e-scooters and the continuation of a system designed for cars first.